rjw57/videosequence/README.rst

 Accessing Video Files as Python Sequences
 =========================================

+Quite often I find myself writing scripts which need to load a few frames from a video file, process them and save the result to disk.
+It's a pain to implement video opening, seeking and decoding over and over again and complex Python bindings are a little overkill for my needs.

 Videosequence is a library which hides the complexity of simply opening a video file in Python as a sequence of images.
 It exposes a video file as just that: a Python sequence type containing `PIL <https://pillow.readthedocs.org/>`_